 Dean Emeritus and Director of the Frost Fund, California Polytechnic State University

 Phil Bailey is Dean Emeritus of Cal Poly’s College of Science and Mathematics and professor emeritus in Chemistry and Biochemistry.
 He joined the faculty in 1969 after earning bachelor’s and doctorate degrees in chemistry from The University of Texas (Austin) and Purdue University respectively.
-After 48 years at Cal Poly, 34 as dean, he is now Director of the Frost Fund, a $110M donation he brought to Cal Poly’s College of Science and Mathematics to support undergraduate research.
+After 48 years at Cal Poly, 34 as dean, he retired in 2017 and has been Director of the Frost Fund ever since.
+The Frost Fund is the result of a $110M donation he brought to Cal Poly’s College of Science and Mathematics to support undergraduate research.

 Dean Bailey and his wife Dr. Christina Bailey, former chair of the Department of Chemistry and Biochemistry, are co-authors of a number of books together.
 They have personally supported many low-income students financially and otherwise in completing their college degrees including having almost 20 Cal Poly students of multicultural or multiracial backgrounds live with them over the years.